Bar-tailed godwit: Sexual and antagonistic behaviour

 During breeding season, shore birds such as bar-tailed godwit will exhibit conspicuous acts such as song flight, courtship, copulation and antagonistic behaviour.
 They can produce 9 different vocalizations with increasing and decreasing frequency which is mostly are a repetition of basic tonal element of 0.15-0.2s.
 Some vocalizations have multiple functions and some calls is used in a same context which is commonly shown in other shorebirds.
 The most common song-flight they have done is the ceremonial flights. ceremonial flights are performed disproportionately by the males and the function is mainly heterosexual.
-The flight was not found to induce ceremonial flight in neighboring males.
+The flight was not found to induce ceremonial flight in neighbouring males.
 There are 4 stages in ceremonial flights; (1) ascent, (2) limping flight, (3) gliding, and (4) descent to attract the females.

 There are 3 categories in ceremonial flights; (A) a straight line, (B) performing 1 or more circles, (C) wide circles.
 The ceremonial flight is also known to be similar to Black-tailed godwit.
 They lack the flight that corresponds to the tumbling flight and the limping flight is not so erratic as in Black-tailed Godwit.
 The main purpose of this flight is to announce to the females that they are not mated yet.
 Their territorial defence behaviour is most likely limited to male-to-male aggression on the ground and other Limosa species also do not show high level territoriality.
 Aggressive reaction distance is usually less than 2 m.
 The bar-tailed godwit does not exhibit the "tumbling flight" that the Black-tailed Godwit shows after its ascending phase, and its limping flight is much more ordered and less chaotic than that of the Black-tailed Godwit.
-The highly conspicuous limping flight with song in the ceremonial flight is potentially to give signaling value are pivoting take off during ascent, diving and breaking with primaries during descent and wings-high after landing.
+The highly conspicuous limping flight with song in the ceremonial flight is potentially to give signalling value are pivoting take off during ascent, diving and breaking with primaries during descent and wings-high after landing.
 It is the most highly possible for long-distance signalling to be aimed only to a nearby mate.

 Another common flight that occurs in this species is the pursuit flight which is initiated by a paired female.
 The males will follow closely behind.
 Sometimes, another male can join in if they are not mated yet.
 The aggressive and courtship behaviour should not be similar as the aggressive behaviour.
 During courtship, they tend to point their bill slightly upwards along with raising their tails while during aggression, they will point the bill downwards in a normal tail posture.
 It is common to perform tail-raising in this family.
 Nest-scraping behaviour is also shown by the ruffling of the back-feathers.